Lexotan Bromazepam 3MG

 The dose varies from person to person depending on age and the condition being treated.
 The usual dose is between 6 to 12 mg daily.
 Elderly patients may need to take less.

 Swallow the tablets whole with a glass of water.

 Take the tablets as directed by your doctor.
-It should be taken on an empty stomach, 30 to 60 minutes before food.

 If you forget to take it